Monster Hunter (video game): Gameplay

 The Event quests are an online-only feature.
 Every week, a new Event quest is available to hunters of any rank.
 These quests vary in style and difficulty.
 Some of the rarer weapons can be made only through Event quest rewards.
 Event quests are not vital to a hunter's success in the game, but are a useful way to gain experience and to obtain some rare items.
 Contract fees and time limits vary.
 All of the quests allow two deaths, but the third death marks the failure of the quest.
 Regardless of which player actually dies, three deaths will still fail the quest.
 The only exceptions to this rule are some of the Event quests and all the Training missions, which are failed with just one death.

 Hunters can be classified as either Blademasters or Gunners.
 The Blademaster classification consists of five sub-categories: Sword and Shield, Great Swords, Lances, Hammers, and Dual Swords (Dual Swords were added in the international release and are thus unavailable in the original Japanese release).
 Blademaster weapons can also be of a certain element, be it fire, water, thunder or dragon as well as status effects such as poison, stun or sleep.
 Gunners have two choices: Light bowgun, and Heavy Bowgun.
 Classifications and use of sub-category weapons are not chosen and solidified into a file; hunters are able to choose to use any weapon they want, before the start of any quest or event, as long as they have the proper money and/or supplies to do so.

 Armor is always dependent on whether one chooses to use a Blademaster or Gunner weapon (excluding some few which can be worn either way).
 Blademaster armor usually focuses on stronger physical protection, while Gunner armor usually focuses on elemental protection.
 Certain armor combinations provide the user with skills such as fast eating (drinking potions faster) or being able to sharpen your weapon fast and better.

-Combining ingredients to make even better items is a very important feature in Monster Hunter's gameplay, be it combining a blue mushroom and herb to make a health healing potion or a net and trap tool to make the infamous pitfall trap.
+Combining ingredients to make items such as healing potions or traps for monsters is a very important feature.
 Although many of the combinations must be discovered by the player, some combinations are hinted at throughout the game.
 Success is dependent on many factors, such as rarity of the items to be combined and amount of "combo books" a player has on hand or even certain armor skills.
 Some of the items in the game of the highest rarity can only be obtained by combining.